 How often do you get to have two plastic surgeries at once?
-This procedure lets you remove fat from a problem area and inject it into your breasts.
+This kind of fat transfer lets you remove fat from a problem area and inject it into your breasts.

 For example, you may be bothered by fat on your abdomen.
-Your surgeon can remove some of that fat and carefully inject it into your chest for natural-looking results.
+Your surgeon can remove some of that fat and carefully inject it into your chest for natural-looking results during your plastic surgery

-You also can opt for other procedures during breast augmentation, including a chin liposuction, liposuction, labiaplasty, tummy tuck or Brazilian butt lift.
+You also can opt for other plastic surgery procedures during breast augmentation, including a chin liposuction, liposuction, labiaplasty, tummy tuck or Brazilian butt lift.

-Your surgeon injects the fat into the breasts through tiny incisions that will be almost invisible when they heal.
+Your surgeon injects the fat into the breasts through tiny incisions that will be almost invisible when they heal leaving minimal fat transfer breast augmentation scars.
 You’d have to look very carefully to see the incisions after several months pass.